-You can edit videos for free using our Create editor.
-Watch our 1-min tutorial video for a basic demonstration of how it works, or scroll down for step-by-step instructions to help you get started using Create's editing features:
+You can edit videos for free using our Create video editor.
+Watch our 2-min tutorial video for a quick demonstration of how it works, or scroll down for step-by-step instructions to help you get started using Create's editing features:

 For the best experience

 Before you start using Create, we recommend you follow these steps to make sure your browser settings are optimal for the best editing experience.